Royal Society of Canada Medals and Awards

 - the letters of nomination from the primary nominator and co-nominators

-- a 1000 word appraisal of the nominee’s work and suitability for the award
+- a 1200-word appraisal of the nominee’s work and suitability for the award

-- a biography statement for each of the three letter writers
+- a biography statement for each of the letter writers (max.
+250 words).

-The nomination submission deadline is March 1, 2017.
-If the nomination is to be made by the president of the university, the process of securing and acquiring the nomination letter must be managed through the Research Development office and initiated by February 1, 2017.
+The anticipated nomination submission deadline is March 31, 2022.
+If the nomination is to be made by the president of the university, the process of securing and acquiring the nomination letter must be managed through the Research Development office and initiated by January 21, 2022.

 Research Development Consultant, Awards & Distinctions